Sacha Baron Cohen’s 21st Century Revival Of The Minstrel Show

 By Karan Singh

-Whereas he insisted the platform was to blame for spreading misinformation about people of his ethnicity, it has in fact been one of the most effective resources for documenting and transmitting the indiscriminate killing of Palestinian (and now Lebanese) civilians in the aftermath of the aforementioned violence.
+Whereas he insisted the platform was to blame for spreading misinformation about people of his ethnicity, it has in fact been one of the most effective resources for documenting and transmitting the indiscriminate killing of Palestinian (and now Lebanese) civilians in the aftermath of the aforementioned attack.

-There remains a blinding irony to his perturbed comments considering he established himself in the entertainment circuit by fudging Arabs and Muslims while foisting his antics off as harmless jokes during a phase when Islamophobia was and still is proliferating with no end in sight.
+Criticizing major players in the media space for invigorating lies is necessary, except the 53-year-old funnyman hadn’t a leg to stand on in making the above claims.
+There remains a blinding irony to his perturbed comments considering he established himself in the entertainment circuit by fudging Arabs and Muslims while foisting his antics off as harmless jokes during a phase when Islamophobia was (and still is) proliferating with no end in sight.

-By the mid-2000s, Cohen was starting to find immense success as Borat Sagdiyev, a deeply humiliating caricature of Kazakhstani folk that depicts them as incestuous and misogynistic antisemites with an insouciance toward rape.
+By the mid-2000s, Cohen was starting to find immense success as Borat Sagdiyev, a deeply humiliating caricature of Kazakhstani folk that depicts them as incestuous and sexist antisemites with an insouciance toward rape.
+What’s most worrisome about the shtick, however, is the number of people whose impression of the country is still limited to this mischaracterization.

 In late October, just as vote centers for the 2024 presidential elections began opening up across the United States, he reprised the character on The Tonight Show Starring Jimmy Fallon while addressing the Democratic and Republican candidates.

 “Mr. (Donald) Trump, you say in Ohio people eat the cats and the dogs,” he began, with the host adlibbing snickers between each sentence.
 “Which restaurant do they serve them at?
-Can you get me reservation please?
+Can you get me (a) reservation please?
 In my country, we have KFC: Kazakh Fried Cat.
 It’s pussy licking good!”

 About Kamala Harris, he added: “You are a woman, a person of color and married to a Jew.
 I advise you not to come to Kazakhstan.
 You have already made three out of four crimes punishable by death.”

-Borat is a problem for the same reasons as Apu from The Simpsons — his farcical behavior and outlook is written off as a satire on American attitudes, creating a purported balance that obscures the Western tradition of painting the Other as unrefined and backward for amusement.
+Borat is a problem for the same reasons as Apu from The Simpsons — his farcical behavior and outlook is written off as a satire on American attitudes, creating a purported balance that obscures the Western tradition of painting the Other as unrefined and backward for laughs.

 Whereas Apu wasn’t deemed offensive at first given the lack of South Asian representation in the 90s, the frugal convenience store owner and his catchphrase “Thank you, come again” has now become not only the most common Indian stereotype but also a widely acceptable one.
-Hence, the voice actor behind the inflated accent stepped down from the role in 2020.
+Hence,the voice actor behind the inflated accent stepped down from the role in 2020.

+Cohen, on the other hand, teamed up with Amazon Studios that same year on a multi-million-dollar sequel to his blockbuster Borat film from 2006.
 Just like the original, the scenes set in Kazakhstan were shot in a Romanian village and the “Kazakhstanis” were in fact Romanians.
-After all, it’s tough to believe that any self-respecting Kazakhs would partake in such a revolting portrayal of their culture for the same reasons White folk used to paint their faces in order to demean the Black community with complete flexibility.
+After all, it’s tough to believe that any self-respecting Kazakhs would partake in such a revolting portrayal of their culture for the same reasons White folk had to paint their faces to degrade the Black community with complete flexibility.

 ‘No Revolution within Counter-Revolutionary Party’ – Dr. Stein Speaks to Palestine Chronicle

-In one of his early sketches, for example, Borat starts a singalong at a country bar with the lyrics, “Throw the Jew down the well, so my country can be free / You must grab him by his horns, then we have [a] big party.”
+In one of his early sketches, for example, Borat starts a singalong at an American country bar with the lyrics: “Throw the Jew down the well so my country can be free / You must grab him by his horns, then we have [a] big party.”
+In a similar spirit, the Academy Award nominee was sued for $110 million after interviewing a grocer named Ayman Abu Aita from the Israeli-occupied West Bank for his 2009 mockumentary Brüno.
+Ultimately settled under undisclosed terms, the lawsuit alleged that the subject was falsely portrayed as a terrorist through manipulative editing despite being promised that his activism for Palestinian rights would be the feature’s main focus.

-Cohen often paints an overdramatized picture of Arab and Muslim antisemitism, likening their hostility to white supremacist sentiments and creating a false proximity between the two that belies the crux of Islamophobia.
+Cohen often paints an overdramatized picture of Arab and Muslim antisemitism, likening it to white supremacy and creating a false proximity between the two that belies the crux of Islamophobia.
+This notion alone has allowed even the most “progressive” political forces of the West to continue tormenting the Middle East with little to no accountability.

 (The Palestine Chronicle)